patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/card/card.md

 2. **Body**: Brief details about the group
 3. **Footer**: Links to access more information about the group

-Cards are flexible, and you can customize them in a variety of ways:
+Cards are flexible, and you can customize them in a variety of ways.
+A card can contain:
-- A card can contain a header with an image, actions, and a body.
+- A header with an image, actions, and a body.
-- A card can contain only a header and a body.
+- Only a header and a body.
-- A card can contain a header with an image, a body, and footer.
+- A header with an image, a body, and footer.

 PatternFly supports two types of cards:
 1. **Compact (recommended):** Compact cards use 16px spacing with an 8px spacer between the header and body and 16px between the body and footer.